Unfitted Spectral Element Method for interfacial models

-\begin{remark} The inclusion of the ghost penalty term as defined in equation \eqref{equ:ghostpenalty} serves a crucial role in enhancing the robustness of unfitted numerical methods, particularly in scenarios involving small cut geometries.
-Remark that, in the context of the unfitted spectral element method, we take into account its dependence on the polynomial degree. \end{remark}
+\begin{remark} The ghost penalty term, ($\ref{equ:ghostpenalty}$), serves a crucial role in enhancing unfitted numerical methods' robustness, particularly in scenarios involving small cut geometries.
+For the unfitted spectral element method, we take into account its dependence on the polynomial degree $p$. \end{remark}